zapabob/ROCm/docs/tutorials/install/linux/os-native/install.md

 sudo reboot
 ```

 ::::{rubric} 3.
-Add the ROCm Repository
+Add the ROCm repository
 ::::

 To add the ROCm repository, use the following steps: